January 2018 – October 2018

 This training will be held in Yoga Le Gra in Cork a beautiful centre which is fully propped and has free parking directly outside.

-The base price of this TTC is 2,700 euros.
-There is a payment plan option (see below)
+The base price of this TTC is 2,800 euros.

 Pay all of your fees up front so you don’t have to worry about them.

-After your €800 deposit is paid, you can divide your fees into the following
+After your €800 deposit is paid in advance of the training.
+You can divide your fees into the following format:

 The retreat will be held in Spain at Suryalila which is an incredibly beautiful yoga centre close to Seville in Southern Spain.